 Function and beauty are good reasons to love knobs.
-Kitchens get messy on a daily basis, and preventing that mess from ending up on your cabinet surface is important for its longevity.
-Knobs and pulls help to protect your cabinet finish because you are not transferring the oils on your fingers to the cabinet fronts.
+Kitchens get messy daily, and preventing that mess from ending up on your cabinet surface is important for its longevity.
+Knobs and pulls help to protect your cabinet finish, because you are not transferring the oils on your fingers to the cabinet fronts.

 You also need them to open your doors and drawers if you have a frameless or full-overlay cabinet, since your fingers won't fit in the reveals of the cabinet for operation.